-This whale is not in Juneau Flukes but is in the SEAK catalog (hence the SE after the number).
-This very broad tail with that curious dingy coloring to much of its white shows up on July 2, 2014 in Handtroller's Cove along with 996 and 1441 to do several bubble net sets while we watched.
+This whale was not in Juneau Flukes until the 2015 catalog, but was identified using the SEAK catalog.
+This very broad tail with that curious dingy coloring to much of its white shows up on July 2, 2014 in Handtrollers Cove along with 996, Cornucopia and 1441 to do several bubble net sets while we watched.
 This is my only record of this whale (unlike the other two) and I suspect that it came in from the Lynn Canal to join the bubble net group, then headed back out to wherever it calls its summer home.
 Since it is well within what I consider "Juneau Waters" and socially feeding with "Juneau Whales", I include it here.
 I often see whales I don't know out in the Lynn Canal and consider them someone else's, probably Hoonah or Glacier Bay.